Zanzah-Z/WorkshopIconizer/Readme.md

     Known issues:
       - There is NO undo button, manually reset via Rightclick>Properties>Customize>Change-Icon (on Windows).
+      - "App ID 241100 on Steam is not a traditional game, but the backend system for Steam Input Configs and controller bindings.
+The folder steamapps\workshop\content\241100 stores community controller layout files, configuration data, and bindings automatically generated when you play games with a controller."
+This folder will be skipped in future updates.
       - Picking the "main" exe out of a game folder is best guess (see $ExcludeExePattern in .ps1 to customize it).
 Launchers/anti-cheat wrappers can sometimes cause the wrong icon to appear.
       - Games not currently installed locally or with missing launchers are skipped.
       - Icon quality is whatever Windows' default icon association returns for that exe; it is not always the highest-res icon in the file (some .exe have multiple and/or different .ico files).